 Infinite may just mean “so large that enumerating the elements is entirely impractical.”

 Defining enumerations and intervals means distinguishing among different kinds of elements.
 To distinguish in code requires conditional functions, that is, functions that choose different ways of computing results depending on the value of some argument.
-Both Many Ways To Compute and Mixing It up with Booleans illustrate with examples how to write such functions.
-In both, however, there is no design system; all you have is some new construct in your favorite programming language (that’s BSL) and some examples on how to use it.
+Both Many Ways to Compute and Mixing It Up with Booleans illustrate with examples of how to write such functions.
+Neither section uses design, however.
+Both just present some new construct in your favorite programming language (that’s BSL), and offer some examples on how to use it.

-In this chapter, we introduce enumerations and intervals and discuss a general design strategy for these forms of input data.
+In this chapter, we discuss a general design for enumerations and intervals, new forms of data descriptions.
 We start with a second look at the cond expression.
-Then we go through three different scenarios of distinct subclasses of data: enumerations, intervals, and itemizations, which mix the first two.
-The chapter ends with a section on the general design strategy for such situations.
+Then we go through three different kinds of data descriptions: enumerations, intervals, and itemizations.
+An enumeration lists every single piece of data that belongs to it, while an interval specifies a range of data.
+The last one, itemizations, mixes the first two, specifying ranges in one clause of its definition and specific pieces of data in another.
+The chapter ends with the general design strategy for such situations.

 A cond line is also known as a cond clause.

-; A TrafficLight shows one of three colors: ; – "red" ; – "green" ; – "yellow" ; interpretation each element of TrafficLight represents which colored ; bulb is currently turned on
+; A TrafficLight is one of the following Strings: ; – "red" ; – "green" ; – "yellow" ; interpretation the three strings represent the three ; possible states that a traffic light may assume

-Exercise 48.
+Exercise 50.
 If you copy and paste the above function definition into the definitions area of DrRacket and click RUN, DrRacket highlights two of the three cond lines.
-This coloring tells you that your test cases do not cover all possible cases.
+This coloring tells you that your test cases do not cover the full conditional.
 Add enough tests to make DrRacket happy.

-Exercise 49.
-Design an interactive program that simulates a traffic light for a given duration.
+Exercise 51.
+Design a big-bang program that simulates a traffic light for a given duration.
 The program renders the state of a traffic light as a solid circle of the appropriate color, and it changes state on every clock tick.
 What is the most appropriate initial state?
 Ask your engineering friends.

 The main idea of an enumeration is that it defines a collection of data as a finite number of pieces of data.
 Each item explicitly spells out which piece of data belongs to the class of data that we are defining.
 Usually, the piece of data is just shown as is; on some occasions, the item of an enumeration is an English sentence that describes a finite number of elements of pieces of data with a single phrase.

-Sample Problem: Add a status line that says "descending" when the UFO’s height is above one third of the height of the canvas.
+Sample Problem Add a status line.
+It says “descending” when the UFO’s height is above one third of the height of the canvas.
 It switches to "closing in" below that.
-And finally, when the UFO has reached the bottom of the canvas, the status notifies the player that the UFO has "landed."
+And finally, when the UFO has reached the bottom of the canvas, the status notifies the player that the UFO has “landed.”

-An interval is a description of a class of (real or rational or integer) numbers via boundaries.
+An interval is a description of a class of numbers via boundaries.
 The simplest interval has two boundaries: left and right.
-If the left boundary is to be included in the interval, we say it is a closed on the left.
+If the left boundary is to be included in the interval, we say it is closed on the left.
 Similarly, a right-closed interval includes its right boundary.
 Finally, if an interval does not include a boundary, it is said to be open at that boundary.

 [3,5] is a closed interval: